Syd Matters: Reputation

-Since Syd Matters’ debut, their experimental genre has been continuously reviewed by critics.
+Since Syd Matters’ debut, their experiments with genre have been continuously praised by critics.
 Their second album, "Someday We Will Foresee Obstacles", brought the band mainstream attention with a review in the 32nd issue of Music Week.
-The unique sound they produce has been said to draw inspiration from genres such as prog rock, dub music, and Traditional pop, while also resembling that of singer-songwriter artists but at its core is often considered a mix between folk and electronic genres.
+The unique sound they produce has been said to draw inspiration from genres such as prog rock, dub music, and traditional pop, while also resembling that of singer-songwriter artists, but at its core is often considered a mix between folk and electronic genres.
 In their reviews, they have also been compared to other artists such as Fleet Foxes, Fionn Regan, Grandaddy, The Flaming Lips, and Nick Drake.